CaitSith2/sgscripts/README.md

 ## sggrouphiding.user.js
 I often browse the group pages of my groups I am in.
 But what I don't want to see there are giveaways for games I already have or I don't want to enter anyways.
 The script removes all giveaways that exist in your account or are on your blocking list

+## sggroupidentifier.user.js
+Shows the groups eligable for the giveaway in giveaway list.
+You have be able to visit the giveaway page to see the information.